HumphreyBoaGart/grackle/bin/grinstall.md

 - ~~Prepare usergroups~~
 - ~~Import .dotfiles to /root~~
 - ~~Reset permissions on /home/grackle and all other applicable directories~~

+## A-la-carte Installers

+### `grinstall docker`
+***Requires Nginx***
+- First checks to see if Nginx is installed and issues y/n warning if not
+- Installs minimal Docker to server
+- Leftover per-account Docker configuration goes to `grapp` command:
+	- `grapp` will configure rootless Docker
+	- `grapp` will define app port (and check for conflicts)
+	- `grapp` will enable nginx routing to app port

+### `grinstall ftp`
+- ~~Install vsftpd, enable to start on boot, basic configurations~~
+- Open FTP firewall ports
+- Configure SSL for FTP
+- Configure user for FTP daemon
+- Configure chroot for users

 ### `grinstall mail`
 - Incoming mail server; figure out later